 Some co-workers in schools

 I recently read a quote that resonated with me: "What they hate in you is missing in them."
 I can certainly relate to this in terms of my work ethic within the school system.
 See, I came from an undergraduate experience that pushed us extremely hard.
 We were teaching small lessons to real kids in Week 3 of our teaching degree as 18-year-olds.
 We needed to attend uni 5 full days per week, starting at 8:30 in the morning.
 No sleep-ins for us; no relaxed days working from home; no earnings possible during work hours.
-Some lucky ones were able to plead their case and get Fridays off since some courses had been organised to squeeze into the first 4 days of the week.
-So when I'm pegged as being overly dedicated as a teacher, it's because many of my co-workers believe:
+Some lucky ones were able to plead their case and get Fridays off since some sessions had been organised to squeeze into the first 4 days of the week.
+So when I'm pegged as being overly dedicated as a teacher, it's because some of my co-workers believe:

 - school is for socialising and having a party as well as teaching;